MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-skills.md

   - D365CS
 ms.reviewer: nenellim
 ---
-# How to customize skills on any form
+# How to customize forms to view skills on any routed record

 Dynamics 365 ships a control that you can embed in any of your forms.
 Say you have a case form where you want to add a **Skills** control, here are the steps to add the skill update control on the case form: